nautobot/nautobot/nautobot/docs/administration/nautobot-server.md

 `nautobot-server send_installation_metrics`

-Send installation metrics to the Nautobot maintainers.
+Send anonymized installation metrics to the Nautobot maintainers.
 This management command is called by [`post_upgrade`](#post_upgrade) and is not intended to be run manually.

-If the [`INSTALLATION_METRICS_ENABLED`](../configuration/optional-settings.md#installation_metrics_enabled) setting is `True`, this command will send a list of all installed [plugins](../plugins/index.md) and their versions, as well as the currently installed Nautobot version to the Nautobot maintainers.
+If the [`INSTALLATION_METRICS_ENABLED`](../configuration/optional-settings.md#installation_metrics_enabled) setting is `True`, this command will send a list of all installed [plugins](../plugins/index.md) and their versions, as well as the currently installed Nautobot and Python versions, to the Nautobot maintainers.
 A randomized UUID will be generated and saved in the [`DEPLOYMENT_ID`](../configuration/optional-settings.md#deployment_id) setting to anonymously but uniquely identify this installation.
 The plugin names will be one-way hashed with SHA256 to further anonymize the data sent.
+This enables tracking the installation metrics of publicly released plugins without disclosing the names of any private plugins.

 The following is an example of the data that is sent: